Azure/fleet/docs/howtos/envelope-object.md

 ## Propagating an Envelope ConfigMap from Hub cluster to Member cluster:

-We will now apply the example envelope object above on our hub cluster, which belongs to a namespace called `app` .
+We will now apply the example envelope object above on our hub cluster.
 Then we use a `ClusterResourcePlacement` object to propagate the resource from hub to a member cluster named `kind-cluster-1`.

 ### CRP spec:
 ```